Orthodontics and Breathing at the AAO congress: A bit of controversy?

 What did I think?

 I listened to these lectures carefully.
 Unfortunately, I could not help feeling that they were identical to the lectures done many years ago on other areas, such as non-extraction, TMD, Propel, Acceledent and Self Ligation.
 This was because they were characterised by non-critical quoting of carefully selected low-quality papers to make a point.
-In fact, I thought that the content of the lectures was at the level of a pre-doctoral elective presentation.
-Nevertheless, it was clear that both speakers believed in their philosophy and were passionate about their treatment.
+In fact, nevertheless, it was clear that both speakers believed in their philosophy and were passionate about their treatment.

 I needed to be convinced about the value of their case reports.
 Furthermore, I struggle to consider that we could treat 3-year-olds with expansion, mainly as there is no evidence to suggest this treatment could be remotely effective.
 I cannot think of a single reason that would persuade me to treat a three-year-old.